Collective Counterfactual Explanations: Balancing Individual Goals and Collective Dynamics: Extensions of Collective Counterfactual Explanation

-In traditional $\CE$, it is commonly assumed that eligibility is determined by a single classifier.
-However, in real-world scenarios, like loan applications, eligibility may vary across different loan amounts.
-For example, a loan request for the amount $l$ is rejected, but for a lower amount $l'$, it will be accepted.
-As a result, distinct classifiers are employed at each loan value to make individualized decisions.
-It means for each loan amount $l$, there exists a classifier $h_l: \cX \subset \rd \rightarrow \cY = \{\pm 1\}$.
-This family of classifiers follows a natural order, i.e., $l_1 < l_2 \implies h_{l_1}(x) \geq h_{l_2}(x)$.
+In conventional CE, eligibility is often determined by a single classifier.
+In practice, however, such as in loan applications, eligibility may vary with the requested loan amount.
+For example, a request for $\ell$ might be denied, while a lower amount $\ell'$ could be approved.
+This necessitates a family of classifiers ${h_\ell}, \,{\ell \in \cL}$, where each $h_\ell: \cX \to \cY = \{\pm 1\}$ makes decisions for loan amount~$\ell$.
+These classifiers follow a natural ordering: $\ell_1 \leq \ell_2 \implies h_{\ell_1}(x) \geq h_{\ell_2}(x)$, indicating that eligibility becomes less likely as the loan amount increases.

-In this scenario, the $\CE$ problem aims to identify the optimal state modification $x'$ for each $x$ in $\cX$ and $l$ in space of loan values $\cT = [0, B]$:

-To formulate the ordered classifier version of $\CE$ within the $\OT$ framework, in addition to the feature space probability $P$, it is essential to know $T$, the loan amounts probability distribution.
-Let $S$ represent the joint probability of features and loans over the space $\mathcal{S} = (\mathcal{X}, \mathcal{T})$.